7 insights on the creative process from practicing artists

 "First, just by making the activity a smaller part of your day, you'll find yourself looking forward to it more.
 It shifts from being something you have to do, for hour after hour, to something you get to do"

-It reminds me of Daily Rituals by Mason Currey particularly X who would write exactly X words per day, and if the new book was finished, he'd write the first words of the next.
+It reminds me of Daily Rituals by Mason Currey particularly Anthony Trollope who would write exactly 3000 words every morning, and if the new book was finished, he'd write the first words of the next.

 SEAN DURKIN